Exactly solvable conformal field theories: Numerical bootstrap

-This is a sum of as many terms as the multiplicity of the primary field $V_{\Delta,\bar\Delta}$ in the $s$-channel spectrum $\mathcal{S}^{(s)}$.
-Therefore, factorization only constrains 4-point structure constants if we know field multiplicities.
+This raises the problem of the \myindex{factorization of structure constants} , which means determining $C_{ijk}$ from $D^{(x)}_{\Delta,\bar\Delta}$, or just constraining $D^{(x)}_{\Delta,\bar\Delta}$ by requiring that it can be rewritten in terms of some $C_{ijk}$.
+If we know nothing about field multiplicities, factorization is empty constraint.
+(Any function of 2 variables has a decomposition of the type $f(x,y)=\sum_{i=1}^m g_i(x)h_i(y)$, if we allow the number of terms $m\in\mathbb{N}\cup \infty$ to be large enough.)
 In principle, knowing the spectrum means knowing field multiplicities.
 In practice however, in loop CFTs, we know the spectrum of conformal dimensions without knowing the multiplicities.